Emerald ash borer

 When to Act

 No formal action threshold for landscape trees.
 Any confirmed detection warrants immediate assessment of all ash within the area.
-For high-value trees, preventive treatment is recommended within 15 miles of a confirmed detection.
+Preventive treatment is the standard arboricultural protocol for high-value trees within 15 miles of a confirmed detection.
 (UMass Extension)

 What Damage Looks Like